randoop/randoop/CONTRIBUTING.md

 # Contributing to Randoop

-Thank you for contributing to the Randoop!
+Thank you for contributing to Randoop!
 This project is a community effort of [more than 20 developers](https://checkerframework.org/manual/#credits), plus countless more people who have contributed bug reports and feature suggestions.
 We